 The security of your home is especially important when you plan to be away for an extended period of time.
 Make sure that your neighbors and local authorities known when you plan to be away, but don't otherwise make your vacation or travel plans well-known.
 Arrange to have a colleague or friend to pick up your mail so that your house doesn't look deserted, as burglars often target homes that have newspapers piling up on the front step.

 It is important to ensure that your home is properly locked and secured when you are gone, even if you only plan to be away for a short period of time.
 Close and lock all of your doors, and purchase lights with timers that will turn on automatically throughout the night.
-Consider investing in home security camera systems in order to properly monitor your residence while you are away, and research smartphone-controlled system that can help you to keep track of the security of your home while you are away.
+Consider investing in good quality security cameras in order to properly monitor your residence while you are away, and research smartphone-controlled system like these HD IP camera systems that can help you to keep track of the security of your home while you are away.

 When developing any personal safety program, it is important that you properly educate your children so that they know how to keep themselves safe when you are not around.
 At home, this means that your children should never admit that no adults are home when talking to strangers.
 Your children should know all the important emergency phone numbers and how to use your home and cell phones, and they should know how to say "no" and to avoid strangers.

 Children should also know how to behave in the event of emergencies.
 Frequently run drills with your kids about how to handle emergency situations, such as a fire, tornadoes, and break-ins.
 Make sure your children know how to safely leave the house and operate security camera systems in the event of one of these emergencies, and explain how they should seek out help.